Exponential time differencing for matrix-valued dynamical systems: Numerical Examples

 where $W \in \mathbb{R}^{ d\, \times \, d}$ is a weight matrix.
 This is a differential Sylvester equation where the left and right operators govern system dynamics with the inhomogeneity being the initial input $E$ from the encoder network.
 This system includes both extensions mentioned earlier: non-commuting operators and a non-square system.
 We integrate this system using our matrix ETD solver and show that it can solve complex high-dimensional Sylvester systems.

-\textbf{Datasets.} We study our schemes using the three most popular citation networks in the literature, Cora \cite{mccallum2000automating}, Citeseer \cite{sen2008collective} and Pubmed \cite{namata2012query}.
+\textbf{Datasets.} We study our schemes using the three most popular citation networks in the literature, Cora \cite{mccallum2000automating}, CiteSeer \cite{sen2008collective} and Pubmed \cite{namata2012query}.
 We make use of random weight initializations of fixed splits of these datasets and show a direct comparison in Table \ref{tab:GNN_ETD}.

 \textbf{Implementation details.} All schemes in this example have been implemented in PyTorch \cite{paszke2019pytorch} using torchdiffeq \cite{chen2018neural} and PyTorch geometric \cite{fey2019fast}.
 The hyperparameters from Xhonneux et al. \cite{pmlr-v119-xhonneux20a} were used for all schemes.
-We do, however, use Theorem \ref{thm1} to make sure our BCH series is convergent by varying the hyperparameter $\alpha$.
-To ensure non-singularity of $Z(L,R)$ in our schemes during training, we add some regularization to $Z(L,R)$ such that we do not have any null eigenvalues.
+We do, however, use Theorem \ref{thm:BCH_convergence} to make sure our BCH series is convergent by varying the hyperparameter $\alpha$.
+To ensure non-singularity of $Z_h$ in our schemes during training, we add some regularization to $Z_h$ such that we do not have any null eigenvalues.
 We also use the ANODE augmentation scheme \cite{anode} to stabilize training.

-To demonstrate that our METD schemes work on differential Sylvester equations, we solve the ODE \eqref{eq:CGNN_ODE} and show the test accuracy results for the METD schemes compared to the default in most packages which is the adaptive Runge-Kutta 4(5) Dormand $\&$ Price (Dopri5) scheme which we take as the baseline.
+To demonstrate that our METD schemes work on differential Sylvester equations, we solve the ODE \eqref{eq:CGNN_ODE} and show the test accuracy results for the METD schemes compared to the default in most packages which is the adaptive Runge-Kutta 4(5) Dormand-Price (Dopri5) scheme which we take as the baseline.
 We also compare our schemes to the explicit 4th order Adams–Bashforth (Explicit AB) and the implicit 4th order Adams–Moulton (Implicit AM) schemes.
 Table \ref{tab:GNN_ETD} summarises that we achieve comparable results to the original CGNN implementation using the Dopri5 solver which shows that the extended METD schemes work well with differential Sylvester equations.
-The nomenclature of METD$j$$\_$BCH$n$ for positive integers $j$ and $n$ signify the order $j$ of the METD scheme as well as the BCH series truncation order $n$.